hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

                 }
               ]
             },
-            // Create interfaceContainerBlock to group all components on the page with MRV data.
+            // Create InterfaceContainerBlock to group all components on the page with MRV data.
             {
-              "blockType": "interfaceContainerBlock",
+              "blockType": "InterfaceContainerBlock",
               "tag": "mrv_page",
               "defaultActive": true,
               "permissions": [